Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: User Study

+We use white wireframes~\cite{song_handle_2012} to represent target scales or angles.
+Each Task starts with a red virtual cube (center-fixed; 15~cm side length, 0° rotation) that turns green upon selection. \textsc{Scaling} requires resizing the cube to match a target side length ranging randomly from 5--12~cm (scale down) or 18--25~cm (scale up). \textsc{Rotation} involves horizontally rotating the cube to match a target angle ranging randomly from 7.5° to 45° (rotate left) or $-$7.5° to $-$45° (rotate right).
+Our testing and pilot studies informed these ranges: \textsc{Scaling} bounds ensure the target is neither too small nor too large to be comfortably matched by the cube, while guaranteeing a $\ge$~3~cm noticeable difference from the 15~cm default; for \textsc{Rotation}, an absolute 7.5° minimum ensures discernibility at \textsc{Far}, while the absolute 45° maximum accounts for the cube's symmetry (e.g., a 60° target is visually identical to a $-$30° target).

-\paragraph{Distance} As shown in Figure~\ref{fig:study1}, \textsc{Near} cubes can be interacted with one hand (for \textsc{Obj} and \textsc{NObj}, as the other hand manages sliding or rotating) or two hands (for \textsc{Hands}). \textsc{Far} cubes require a ray from one hand (for \textsc{Obj} and \textsc{NObj}) or rays from both hands (for \textsc{Hands}). \textsc{Near} cubes are located in a reachable area above the desk, with their centers positioned within a 20~cm ~$\times$~ 20~cm ~$\times$~ 20~cm region centered 40~cm horizontally in front of the headset’s line of sight and 95~cm above the ground (30~cm above the desk). \textsc{Far} cubes are placed in an out-of-reach area, with their centers in a 70~cm ~$\times$~ 70~cm ~$\times$~ 70~cm region—3.5 times the size of the \textsc{Near}'s region—that centered 140~cm from the headset’s line of sight, 3.5 times the \textsc{Near}'s distance, and 95~cm above the ground.
+\mylabel{Distance} A \textsc{Near} cube is located within a reachable area above the desk, with its center positioned randomly inside an invisible 20~cm cubic region centered 40~cm in front of the headset's line of sight and 30~cm above the desk.
+A \textsc{Far} cube is placed in an out-of-reach area, with its center positioned randomly inside an invisible 70~cm (3.5~$\times$~\textsc{Near}) cubic region, centered 140~cm (3.5~$\times$~\textsc{Near}) from the headset at the same height as the \textsc{Near} region.